 SGSSS Career Pathways Mentoring Programme

 The SGSSS Career Pathways Mentoring Programme matches social science researchers at SGSSS partner universities with a PhD graduate who has succeeded in making the transition to a successful business career – or who has substantial experience building academic collaborations with business.
+Please note mentee applications are now closed.

 The mentoring programme is designed to: